 The preliminary schedule below takes into account that Nov.
-11 and Nov.
-27 are both UCSD holidays.
+25 is Thanksgiving.

-9/25 through 10/14
+9/23 through 10/12

-In weeks 1-3 (Betts) we will begin by summarizing some of the main problems affecting empirical work, such as omitted variable bias, selectivity bias, endogeneity, and measurement error.
+Betts will begin by summarizing some of the main problems affecting empirical work, such as omitted variable bias, selectivity bias, endogeneity, and measurement error.
 We will then cover techniques to control for selectivity bias including the Heckman technique.
 We will then discuss the use of fixed effects as a means of reducing omitted variable bias in panel data.
 Finally we will survey natural experiments and difference in difference models as a means of identifying causal parameters.
 In each case we will emphasize benefits and pitfalls of each approach, and will cover real-world examples.